-The UKOA programme has now ended, with supported research completed in mid-2015 and knowledge exchange work in early 2016.
+The UKOA programme was active between 2010-2016, with supported research completed in mid-2015 and knowledge exchange work in early 2016.

 This website now has archive status